 Charlotte Forten Park

-Built on land reclaimed from the South River, this plot has historically been the site of many wharves and warehouses, but today, Salem’s newest park (2019) features an events plaza, river walk, and greenspace.
-The park was named in honor of Charlotte Forten Grimké, a leading social justice activist in the nineteenth century.
-Grimkéadvocated for equality for women and people of color, education for all, and for the end of slavery.
-Charlotte Forten(1837–1915)was born in Philadelphia to a free African-American family with a multi-generational history of abolitionism.
-In 1853, she came to Salem to attend a racially integrated girls’ school.
-She lived with the Remond family, known for their activity in the abolitionist and women’s suffrage movements.
-In 1856, she was the first African-American to attend the Salem Normal School, today Salem State University, to receive instruction in teaching.
-After graduating, she became the first African-American teacher in Salem Public Schools.
+Grimké advocated tirelessly for equality for women and people of color, universal access to education, and the abolition of slavery.
+Born in Philadelphia in 1837 to a free African-American family with a multi-generational history of abolitionism, she came to Salem in 1853 to attend a racially integrated girls’ school, living with the Remond family — themselves prominent figures in the abolitionist and women’s suffrage movements.
+In 1856, she became the first African-American student at the Salem Normal School, today Salem State University, and upon graduating, the first African-American teacher in Salem Public Schools.
 During the Civil War, she traveled to the coast of South Carolina to teach formerly enslaved people.
-In addition to advocating for and enacting social justice, Grimké also was a poet and essayist.
+Beyond her activism, Grimké was also an accomplished poet and essayist, leaving behind a rich literary legacy alongside her life of service.